 Program developers Kimberly Carson and Carol Krucoff have extensive experience teaching yoga to vulnerable populations and provide hands-on training in safely modifying postures for older adults, especially those new to yoga.
 Faculty lecturers, including Duke physicians, exercise physiologists, physical therapists and health psychologists cover health conditions common to seniors, such as heart disease, arthritis and osteoporosis.
 We also explore special issues related to elderly students, including pain management, fall prevention, and palliative care.
-This program offers networking and group support, a certificate of completion from Duke Integrative Medicine, and continuing education credits from Yoga Alliance.
+This program offers networking and group support, a certificate of completion from Duke Integrative Medicine, and continuing education credits.

 Read the article featured in the Summer 2016 issue of Yoga Therapy Today by Carol and Kimberly, Special Considerations When Working with Older Adults.

 Participation is by application only and registration in each course is limited.
 Applicants must have completed a minimum of a YA approved 200-hour RYT training or equivalent.
 Exceptions may be made for those with comparable experience and we recommend submitting an application detailing comparable training.
 There is no application fee.
 To submit an application at any time access the online application by clicking on the orange “Apply Here” button.
 Please allow up to two weeks for review and notification of your acceptance decision.